auwerxlab/slims-lisp-python-api/README.rst

 Installation
 ============

-Slims-lisp can be installed with `pipx`:
+Slims-lisp can be installed from PyPI using any `pip` tools.

+The simplest way is to install slims-lisp with `pipx`:

 ::

     $ pipx install slims-lisp

 Usage
 =====